-ComicComposer for iPhone review
+ComicComposer for iPhone full review

 ComicComposer, part of the Aquafadas Digital Publishing Suite, doesn’t actually create a comic – that’s still the domain of illustration or page-layout applications.
 Rather, it adds interactive navigation to existing pages of comics/graphic novels.